Anthony Sagar

 Anne Sharp, the daughter of Percy William Sharp, colliery agent, was a supporting actress seen mainly in the late Fifties and the Sixties.
 Although she only made something in the region of thirty screen appearances, Anne did though choose well, appearing in many classic and enduring television series.
 These included The Saint, The Champions, The Baron and her main role was playing Nicola Harvester in seven episodes of Jason King, which starred the flamboyant Peter Wyngarde.
 She was also active in the theatre, with a season at The Intimate Theatre, Palmers Green, and a theatrical tour of Hungary as Consuela in West Side Story being among her stage credits.
 In addition to these acting engagements, she was also a continuity announcer for Border Television.

 Anne became the second wife of ITC producer Monty Berman (1913-2006) in 1956 and they remained together until his death.
 During their time together, Anne appeared in several of her husband's productions including a duo of horror films in the late Fifties: The Trollenberg Terror (1958) and Jack the Ripper (1959), as well as, of course, Randall and Hopkirk (Deceased).
-The couple had one daughter, Charlotte, who was born in 1971.
+The couple had a daughter, Charlotte, who was born in 1971.

 Michael Sheard